Indian Stock Market

 Real-World Example: NIFTY 50 Performance

-An investor wants exposure to the "India Story."
-They buy an ETF tracking the NIFTY 50.
-The NIFTY 50 represents the weighted average of 50 of the largest and most liquid Indian companies across 13 sectors.
+An international investor wants to participate in India's growth through a single transaction.
+They choose to buy an ETF that tracks the NIFTY 50 index.
+The NIFTY 50 is a free-float market-capitalization-weighted index representing the 50 largest and most liquid Indian companies.

 FeatureSENSEXNIFTY 50